16 April 2019

 There is no point in running an organisation this big if you don’t trust the people that make its core processes work.

-6. Great atmosphere
+6. A great atmosphere

 Hiring developers and keeping them on board is a cycle (seriously!)